Masala Herb

 mint lemonade in a glass with lemon slices

-Limonana is a popular refreshing middle eastern lemonade with mint.
+Limonana is a popular, refreshing middle eastern lemonade prepared with fresh lemon juice and mint.

 middle eastern mint lemonade aka limonana in a glass and pitcher